 Assistant Director of Administration

-Has invested himself in helping people that love to write but are intimated move past their intimidation and enjoy their passion.
-He is investigating taking those same kills to the Metaverse for all of us intimidated by the Metaverse and passionate to explore.
+Has invested himself in helping people that love to write but are intimidated to move past their intimidation and enjoy their passion.
+He is investigating taking those same kills to emerging technologies for all of us intimidated by emerging technologies and passionate to explore.

 Lee H. Igel, PhD